Financial Help for Domestic Violence Survivors

 - Forcing a victim to give the abuser money, ATM cards or credit cards.

 - Using a victim’s checkbook, ATM card or credit cards without the victim’s knowledge.

-How Domestic Violence Victims Can Respond
+How Domestic Violence Victims Can Respond to Financial Abuse

 - Keep personal and financial records in a safe location.